samgwise/p6-result/README.md

 Interfaceing with core Perl 6 error handling
 --------------------------------------------

-The idententy methods, `.is-*` work well with the <given when> pattern but the `with` pattern depends on the definedness of the topic.
+The identity methods `.is-*` work well with the <given when> pattern but the `with` pattern depends on the definedness of the topic.
 An instace of Result::Any is defined (although an Err is Falsy and a Ok is Trueish), so to use a result object in a with block, use the `.err-to-undef` method (See the synopsis for an example).

 If you want to adapt existing perl6 code to return an appropriate `Result::Any` value, use the `result` sub (See the synopsis for an example and below for more detail).